alphacoder007-1/cli-commands/Docker-commands-Basics.md

 - Provide Login as _sa_
 - Provide password as  _Docker@1_

+	docker run -e "ACCEPT_EULA=Y" -e "SA_PASSWORD=Docker@1" -p 1433:1433 --name sql1 -d mcr.microsoft.com/mssql/server:2019-CTP3.2-ubuntu

+- -e "ACCEPT_EULA=Y" - 	acceptance of the End-User Licensing Agreement
+- -e "SA_PASSWORD=<YourStrong@Passw0rd\>" -	The password should follow the SQL Server default password policy
+- -p 1433:1433 -	Map a TCP port on the host environment (first value) with a TCP port in the container (second value).
+					In this example, SQL Server is listening on TCP 1433 in the container and this is exposed to the port, 1433, on the host.
+- --name sql1 -	Specify a custom name for the container rather than a randomly generated one.
+If you run more than one container, you cannot reuse this same name.
+- mcr.microsoft.com/mssql/server:2019-CTP3.2-ubuntu -	The SQL Server 2019 CTP3.2 Linux container image.

 ### Connecting to SQL Server via command line

 	docker exec -it moviesdb /opt/mssql-tools/bin/sqlcmd -S localhost -U sa

 - -s means server
 - -u means user

+	docker exec -it sql1 "bash"

+	/opt/mssql-tools/bin/sqlcmd -S localhost -U SA -P "<YourNewStrong@Passw0rd>"

+### Create and query data

+	CREATE DATABASE TestDB
+	SELECT Name from sys.Databases
+	GO

+### Insert Data

+	USE TestDB
+	CREATE TABLE Inventory (id INT, name NVARCHAR(50), quantity INT) INSERT INTO Inventory VALUES (1, 'banana', 150); INSERT INTO Inventory VALUES (2, 'orange', 154);
+	GO

+### Select data

+	SELECT * FROM Inventory WHERE quantity > 152;
+	GO

+### Exit the sqlcmd command prompt

+	QUIT

+- To exit the interactive command-prompt in your container, type exit.
+Your container continues to run after you exit the interactive bash shell.

+### Connect from outside the container

+	sqlcmd -S <ip_address>,1433 -U SA -P "<YourNewStrong@Passw0rd>"

+### Remove your containe

+	docker stop sql1

+	docker rm sql1

 Docker Compose Commands
 ==============================